Clicky

 Scout Rifles

-► Best Archetype: High-Impact (150 RPM) - Example: Polaris Lance
+► Best Archetype: Rapid-Fire (260 RPM) - Example: Fang of Ir Yût

 PVP Primaries

-PVP Special weapons meta
+PvP Special weapons meta

 For the sake of clarity, all weapon categories consisting of only 1 or 2 exotics have been excluded.
 Weapons such as Eriana’s Vow are too unique to be representative of an entire weapon type.